ElDavoo/FACT_docker/README.md

 Use `./start.py --help` to get help about the usage of the script.

 ## Building the images
 To build the docker images locally run `make`.
-For this to work you have to set the environment variable `FACT_DOCKER_VERSION` to the FACT_version you want to install.
+After that, edit `docker-compose.yml` to enable the usage of the local images.
 The lowest supported version is `4.0.1`.

 ## Development of FACT\_core in FACT\_docker